 You can use distilled white vinegar to give your microwave interior a steam cleaning.

-- Dilute a cup of vinegar with a cup of water in microwave-safe bowl or measuring cup.
-Tip: Add a few drops of essential oils or lemon juice to the vinegar mixture to weaken the vinegar odor.
+- Dilute a cup of vinegar with a cup of water in a microwave-safe bowl or measuring cup.
+Optional: Add a few drops of essential oils or lemon juice to the vinegar mixture to weaken the vinegar odor.

 - Place the container inside of the microwave, then turn it on for approximately five minutes or until boiling and the interior is filled with steam.